ergEx/analysis/README.md

 # Code repository for all analysis associated with the ErgEx experiment

 This repository contains all code (Python v3.9, Matlab R2021b, JAGS v4.03) used to produce data analysis and figures for the ErgEx experiment.
-Fundamentally the code estimate riskpreferences under isoelastic utility for agents/participants playing the ErgEx game.
+Fundamentally the code estimate riskpreferences under isoelastic utility for agents/participants playing the ErgEx game see details on experiment here: https://github.com/ergEx/experiment.

 # Prerequisites